-Summary of recommendations on the implementation of country-by-country reporting
+Summary of recommendations on the implementation of Country-by-Country Reporting

-Aspect of the implementation that should be improved Recommendation for improvement Part A Domestic legal and administrative framework It is recommended that Serbia take steps to implement a domestic legal and administrative framework to impose and enforce CbC requirements as soon as possible.
-Part B Exchange of information framework It is recommended that Serbia take steps to put in place an exchange of information framework that allows Automatic Exchange of Information and have QCAAs in effect with jurisdictions of the Inclusive Framework which meet the confidentiality, consistency and appropriate use prerequisites and with which it has an international exchange of information agreement in effect that allows for the automatic exchange of tax information.
-Part B Exchange of information framework It is recommended that Serbia take steps to implement the necessary processes or written procedures to ensure that the exchange of information is conducted in a manner consistent with the terms of reference relating to the exchange of information framework.
-Part C Appropriate use It is recommended that Serbia take steps to ensure that the appropriate use condition is met ahead of the first exchanges of information.
+Aspect of the implementation that should be improved Recommendation for improvement Part A Domestic legal and administrative framework It is recommended that Bahrain take steps to implement a domestic legal and administrative framework to impose and enforce CbC requirements as soon as possible.
+Part B Exchange of information framework It is recommended that Bahrain take steps to have qualifying competent authority agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality, consistency and appropriate use conditions and with which Bahrain has an international exchange of information agreement in effect that allows for the automatic exchange of tax information.
+Part B Exchange of information framework It is recommended that Bahrain take steps to implement processes or written procedures to ensure that the exchange of information is conducted in a manner consistent with the terms of reference relating to the exchange of information framework.
+Part C Appropriate use -